310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% endbubble %}

 {% bubble Tetora v2 %}
-Oh, so I should try to move a little more like a mollusk would, huh?
+Oh, so I should try to move a li’l more like a mollusk would, huh?
 {% endbubble %}

 {% bubble Tetora grin2 %}